 Currently in the UK, the entire country’s farmland is in the hands of less than one per cent of the population.
 Land prices have escalated, increasing by an average of £2000/acre over the last 10 years or so.
 There are a number of issues at play here but property speculation plays a large role.
 Raising capital to fund a smallholding is also becoming harder, taking out a mortgage to fund a small-scale farming project is no longer an option available to many aspiring landworkers.

 With the average age of a UK farmer being between 60 and 70 and farming traditional skills being undermined, something needs to be done to ensure the future of our food and farming system.
 Relying heavily on imports, large scale production and fossil fuels we need to build a sustainable food system that is based on small-scale producers.
-Efforts must be made to make it easier for small scale food producers to gain access to land and also learn skills that are being lost as larger scale production takes over.
-It must be made easier for young people to gain access to land and build knowledge and skills to farm it in a sustainable manner.
+Efforts must be made to make it easier for small scale food producers to gain access to land as well as learning the skills that are being lost as larger scale production takes over.

 Securing land for agroecology